Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Phoenix is set to get its first nonstop flight to Asia when Taiwanese newcomer Starlux begins nonstop flights between Arizona’s capital city and Taipei in early 2026.
+Phoenix is set to get its first nonstop flight to Asia when Taiwanese newcomer Starlux launches service between Arizona’s capital and Taipei on January 15, 2026.

-Let’s dive into everything we know so far about this surprising — but very exciting — development.
+Let’s dive into everything we know about this exciting new route.

 Advertisement